Reading and Phonics

 Phonics at school

 At St Simon of England R.C Primary School phonics is taught daily to all children in Reception and Key Stage One.
-We use the Phonics Bug programme to teach children the letters of the alphabet and their matching sounds.

 Reading at school